 - 3/4 cup part-skim ricotta

-- 3 oz gruyere cheese, grated and divided
+- 3 ounces gruyere cheese, grated and divided

 - 1/4 cup greek yogurt

-- Preheat oven to 350°F. Coat a standard size 12 cup muffin pan with cooking spray.
+- Prep the pan.
+Preheat oven to 350°F. Coat a standard size 12 cup muffin pan with cooking spray.

-- Heat a medium skillet over medium-low heat.
+- Cook the pancetta and leeks.
+Heat a medium skillet over medium-low heat.
 Add the pancetta and cook for 8-10 minutes, stirring occasionally until crisp.
 Remove from pan and place on a plate lined with paper towels to drain.
 Return pan to heat; add butter and melt.
 Add leeks and cook for 2 minutes or until soft.
 Set aside to cool.

-- In a medium bowl combine the ricotta, 2oz gruyere, greek yogurt, cream, thyme and pepper.
+- Make the cheese mixture.
+In a medium bowl combine the ricotta, 2oz gruyere, greek yogurt, cream, thyme and pepper.
 Mix well.
 Add leeks and pancetta.
 Stir until combined.

-- Bake for 40 minutes or until golden brown and edges are crispy.
+- Cook the potatoes.
+Bake for 40 minutes or until golden brown and the edges are crispy.
 Turn the oven up to 450°F and cook for an additional 5 minutes.
-Remove from oven and let cook for 5 minutes.
+Remove from oven and let cool for 5 minutes.

 If you happen to have leftovers they will keep in the refrigerator for a day or two.
 They are best reheated in a standard oven or toaster oven so they get somewhat crispy again.